 Reopening Schools Will Not Overcome Learning Challenges: Here’s What You Can Do Instead

-As we approach September, school districts in Illinois are ready for another school year.
+As we approach September, school districts in Wisconsin are ready for another school year.
 Most schools are currently opting for full remote learning, while others plan to offer a mix of virtual and classroom instruction.

-Of course, learning hasn’t stopped for the students at Mrs. Myers Reading Room.
+Of course, learning hasn’t stopped for the students at Mrs. Myers' Reading Room.
 In fact, parents and students are finding our virtual programs more useful relevant than ever before.
 Click here to learn more about our services.

 What Children Are Missing